 - a training package will be named after Oliver McGowan, who died in 2016

 - every NHS and social care worker will receive mandatory training relevant to their role

 - they will run a series of trials early next year to test the new training package, ahead of a wider roll-out.

 These actions will aim to improve the quality of care people with a learning disability and/or autism receive, as well as helping to close the health inequality gap.

 The Government's announcement comes as new statistics show that people with a learning disability are more likely to die before the age of 75 than any other member of the public.
-The Government's announcement is an important step in bringing about a fairer healthcare system for people with a learning disability.
+The Government's announcement was an important step in bringing about a fairer healthcare system for people with a learning disability.

 Are you involved in training?